26 Jul Josemi Carmona, Javier Colina and a World of Music Beyond Flamenco

 He also co-founded the La Barberia del Sur, a flamenco pop group, and later joined Ketama, a group that blended flamenco with strains from pop and jazz, as well as salsa, Brazilian music, and African music.
 The band dissolved in the early 2000s (although in recent statements the guitarist called it a “hiatus”) and Carmona embarked on a solo career.

 Playing with Colina, a superior player best known for his work with pianists Tete Montoliu, Bebo and Chucho Valdés and trumpeter and conguero Jerry González, De Cerca marks for Carmona a change in approach.
 This album was recorded “as if playing live, so the listener has the feeling of being up close.”

-His interest in other genres and styles from around the world comes from growing up surrounded by music and having a father who was himself open minded and curious about the world beyond flamenco, he says.
+Carmona’s interest in other genres and styles from around the world comes from growing up surrounded by music and having a father who was himself open-minded and curious about the world beyond flamenco, he says.
 (Consider Habichela´s marvelous Yerbaguena, with the Bollywood Strings, an Indian ensemble.)

 “I love jazz, I love pop, I love Indian music, Afro-Caribbean music and I love the mixes with flamenco,” he says.
 “For me music is about emotion.
 That’s what I aim to when I play; I want to move people, to have the hairs on their arms stand up.
 When that happens, that’s beautiful, that’s like saying ‘Ole’.”